All About Opportunity Zones and Qualified Opportunity Funds

 - Planning Opportunity – need to plan for this recognition event and the cash flow needed to pay tax at this date.

 Over the next few months, the Treasury Department and the Internal Revenue Service will be providing further details, including additional legal guidance, on this new incentive.
-Check out the IRS’s published resources on Opportunity Zones at https://www.cdfifund.gov/Pages/Opportunity-Zones.aspx
+Check out the IRS’s published resources on Opportunity Zones.

 If you have questions about Qualified Opportunity Funds, contact the Real Estate Practice team at Richey May.
 We’ll share what we know about this new tax incentive and help you weigh your options if you’re considering making an investment in such an area.
-You can reach us at firstname.lastname@example.org or 303-721-6131.
+Contact us with any questions or reach us at 303-721-6131.